Australian shares poised to open higher, NZ rises

-Oct 31 (Reuters) - Australian shares were poised to open higher on Tuesday, potentially boosted by mining stocks on strong prices while investors await the U.S. Federal Reserve's policy meeting this week for further direction on interest rates.
+Nov 3 (Reuters) - Australian shares were poised to open higher on Friday, likely boosted by commodity stocks benefiting from strong prices, as investor sentiment was lifted on bets the U.S. Federal Reserve might be done hiking interest rates.

 The local share price index futures